 We are seeking creative, highly-motivated instructors to share their knowledge and expertise.
 If you have an area of expertise you are enthusiastic about and would like to share with the community, please complete and submit a Teaching Proposal form (see below).
 We are always in need of instructors in the areas of personal interest, music, computers, arts and crafts, finance, and foreign languages.
 We are also in need of volunteer tutors to work individually with students on instruction in reading, writing, math, English/ESL, and preparation for the high school equivalency exam.

-High School Equivalency Exam: Salem High School is an official High School Equivalency (HiSET) Testing Center (computer or paper-based test).
-See testing dates below.
-Click the ABE tab above for more information about the HiSET and steps needed to register for the exam.
+High School Equivalency Exam: Salem High School is an official High School Equivalency (HiSET) Testing Center (computer based test).
+Click the HiSET tab above for more information and steps needed to register for the exam.

 Adult Basic Education (ABE) programs serve students ages 18 and over who are not enrolled in school and who want to improve their basic skills in reading, writing, math, listening, and speaking.
 Adult Basic Education is designed to provide educational opportunities leading to acquiring basic literacy, employment, postsecondary education, and training, and also helps students prepare to take the HiSET exam.
 Free program; registration is required.
 Classes meet on Monday and Wednesday, 6:00-8:00 pm, registration is ongoing.
 See more information on the ABE tab above.

 The English as a Second Language program is designed for non-native speakers of English ages 18 and older and who are not enrolled in school, and offers several levels of instruction.
 The instructional focus is on providing students the opportunity to speak, write, listen, and read English.
 Students will work at their own level and have multiple opportunities to practice their language skills.
 Free program, in person and remote classes.
 Registration is ongoing.
 See more information on the ESOL tab above.

-Individual Tutoring: The tutoring program offers adults free one-to-one remote instruction in reading, writing, math, English/ESL, and preparation for the high school equivalency exam (HiSET®).
+Individual Tutoring: The tutoring program offers adults (ages 18 and older) free one-to-one remote instruction in reading, writing, math, English/ESL, and preparation for the high school equivalency exam (HiSET®).
 If interested in working with a tutor, please call Continuing Education at 603-893-7074 or email SalemContinuingEducation@sau57.org.